shomechakraborty/terminal.js/PROJECTS/Mixed Messages/README.md

 These methods should resonate to the commands you would know, including git commands.

-**Note-** I do add some methods to the terminal application which may not be commands you may know of.
+**Note -** I do add some methods to the terminal application which may not be commands you may know of.

 ## Launching: